Organized By

 FICTA 2024

 After the grand success of past eleven editions of FICTA Conference with Springer Nature as publication partner, it is a matter of pleasure and pride to announce the Twelfth Edition of International Conference on Frontiers of Intelligent Computing: Theory and Applications, FICTA-2024 is being organized by London Metropolitan University, London, United Kingdom, during June 06-07, 2024.
 The 2024 International Conference on Frontiers of Intelligent Computing: Theory and Applications (FICTA) aims to bring together researchers, scientists, engineers, students and practitioners to exchange and share their theories, methodologies, new ideas, experiences, application in all areas of intelligent computing theories, methodologies and its applications.
 The theme of the FICTA conference series focuses on the domain of intelligent computing theories and the application to Computer sciences as well as other domains of engineering.
-All accepted, presented and registered papers under this conference will be published in Springer-Smart Innovation, Systems and Technologies (SIST) Series (Under Approval Process).
+All accepted, presented and registered papers under this conference will be published in Springer-Smart Innovation, Systems and Technologies (SIST) Series (CONFIRMED).

 Responsive image

-LONDON METROPOLITON UNIVERSITY
+LONDON METROPOLITAN UNIVERSITY

 Responsive image